 These toxic plants radiate an attractive facade with their lanceolate-ovate to elliptic green foliage, an erect or arching raceme of fragrant, white, and bell-shaped flowers, and small orange-red berries.
 Flowering commences in early to mid-spring and lasts for three weeks (1).

-But how dangerous can this stunning ornamental be?
-All plant parts of the lily of the valley are poisonous and considered potentially toxic.
-These include the flower, leaves, fruits, bark, roots, sap, seeds, and stem.
+But how dangerous can this stunning ornamental lily be?
+All plant parts are poisonous and considered potentially toxic.
+The entire plant is toxic, including the flower, leaves, fruits, bark, roots, sap, seeds, and stem.
 They contain over 30 different types of cardiac glycosides, making the plant unsafe to grow around pets and small children.

 Cardiac glycosides are organic compounds that may result in a variety of cardiac irregularities and can be fatal if ingested in large amounts.
 Two of the main glycosides found in lily of the valley are convallatoxin and convallamarin.

-Some signs of lily of the valley poisoning include stomach ache, vomiting, blurred vision, slow and irregular pulse, heart arrhythmia, and diarrhea (2).
+Some signs of poisoning by these toxic plants include stomach ache, vomiting, blurred vision, slow and irregular pulse, heart arrhythmia, and diarrhea (2).

 Other common names of this flowering plant include may lily, lady’s tears, word lily, may bells, and more.
 Did you know that Lily of the Valley is May’s birth flower?

 Castor Oil Plant

 Castor oil plant or Ricinus communis comes from the Euphorbiaceae family.
-Often grown commercially for its oil, this flowering perennial is also popular as a landscaping ornamental and definitely one of those poisonous flowers you must watch out for.
+Often grown commercially for its oil, this flowering perennial is also popular as a landscaping ornamental and definitely one of those poisonous plants you must watch out for.

 Native to India and Africa, castor oil plants are flowering shrubs that prefer warm and tropical regions.
 They grow about 3 meters in height with reddish-green blooms in erect spikes, spiny green or red-purple fruits, and hollow branches (3).

-Most parts of castor oil plants are harmful, but the seeds are the most toxic part.
+Most parts of castor oil plants are harmful, but the poisonous seeds are the most toxic part.
 Castor oil seeds or castor beans release ricin once chewed or broken.
 Ricin is a known poison that is highly toxic to humans and animals.
+Just one seed could potentially cause death.
 The leaves, on the other hand, may cause neuromuscular disorders when ingested in large amounts.